Douglass B. Maynard represents clients in government and regulatory investigations and litigation, corporate investigations and complex civil matters.

 Awards & Accolades

-Mr. Maynard was recognized in Chambers USA in 2017 for his work in litigation: white-collar crime & government investigations.
+Mr. Maynard was recognized in Chambers USA in 2017 and 2018 for his work in litigation: white-collar crime & government investigations.

 - New York State Justice Task Force, January 2013 to October 2014: